Trusted

 Decentralized finance is already disrupting TradFi by offering benefits like more financial freedom and increased financial inclusion.
 These benefits are much needed, especially because the current financial system is restrictive, and 1.4 billion people remain unbanked.
 Therefore, TradFi businesses could start adopting decentralized structures as more and more people demand financial inclusion and freedom.

 However, DeFi can also borrow TradFi’s good practices, like protecting consumers and curbing illicit activities.
-Ultimately, the two sectors could merge as each borrows from the other, creating a financial system featuring the best of both worlds.
+Ultimately, the two sectors are already beginning to merge as each borrows from the other, with TradFi dipping a toe into DeFi investments and decentralized protocols looking to improve customer protections and usability.

 Frequently asked questions